-The soils crossed by the Projects were identified and assessed using various data sources including digital soils data such as the SSURGO database and published soil surveys, where available.
-The SSURGO database is a digital version of the original county soil surveys developed by the U.S. Department of Agriculture (USDA) and the NRCS for use with a geographic information system (GIS) (USDA, 2014a).
-It provides the most detailed level of soils information for natural resource planning and management.
+The soils crossed by the Projects were identified and assessed using various data sources including digital soils data such as the Soil Survey Geographic Database (SSURGO) database and published soil surveys, where available.
+The SSURGO database is a digital version of the original county soil surveys developed by the U.S. Department of Agriculture (USDA) and the NRCS for use with a GIS (USDA, 2014a).
+It provides detailed soils information for natural resource planning and management.
 The attribute data within the SSURGO database provides the proportionate extent of the component soils and their properties for each soil map unit.
-The U.S. General Soil Map was obtained from the NRCS Soil Data Mart and the NCRS Web Soil Survey.
+The U.S. General Soil Map was obtained from the NRCS Soil Data Mart and the NRCS Web Soil Survey.

-The Rover pipeline would cross approximately 344 different soil series associations, series, or complexes.
+The Rover pipeline would cross approximately 340 different soil series associations, series, or complexes.
 The Rover Project would primarily affect loam soils, the majority of which are silty loams with a wide variety of characteristics.
 The soil series types that would be crossed by the Rover pipelines are listed by milepost in appendix K.

 Compressor stations along the Rover Project would cross 34 soil series types, the majority of which are moderately well to well drained and have a high potential to be eroded by water.
 The Rover meter stations would be located on 24 different soil types which display a wide variety of characteristics.
-Rover's mainline valves would be constructed within the pipeline right-of-way; therefore, soil types would be the same as those discussed above for the associated pipeline segments.
-Rover's contractor yards would temporarily affect 43 soil series types, and the access roads would cross 139 soil series types, the majority of which are not hydric and do not have a high potential to be compacted (see appendix K).
+Rover's mainline valves would be constructed within the pipeline right-of-way; therefore, soil types are a subset of those discussed in section 4.2.1.1 and appendix K for the associated pipeline segments.
+Rover's contractor yards would temporarily affect 43 soil series types, and the access roads would cross 139 soil series types, the majority of which are not hydric and do not have a high potential to be compacted.

 The Panhandle Project consists of modifications to existing facilities in Ohio, Michigan, Indiana, and Illinois.
-The soil series textures within these areas range from silty loam to clay loam and topography is relatively flat with slopes ranging from 0 percent to 2 percent.
+The Panhandle Project would be located on eight different soil types.
+The soil series textures within these soil types range from silty loam to clay loam, and topography is relatively flat with slopes ranging from 0 percent to 2 percent.

 The Trunkline Project consists of modifications to existing facilities in Illinois, Tennessee, and Mississippi.
-The soils series within these areas range from gently sloping to relatively flat and consist of a variety of loams including silty, sandy, and silty clay.
-Table 4.2.1-1 identifies soil types crossed by the Panhandle and Trunkline Projects.
+The Trunkline Project would be located on six different soil types.
+The soils series within these soil types range from gently sloping to relatively flat and consist of a variety of loams including silty, sandy, and silty clay.